Here’s what your organization needs to know about why this is happening.

 That said, this trend is also increasingly affecting all generations.
 This is relevant because most cultural organizations tend to be at least somewhat considerate about their food and beverage offerings.
 Think about the Monterey Bay Aquarium’s Seafood Watch, and other organizations with food options or initiatives focusing on local, sustainably sourced food in their cafes.
 In fact, food offerings with supporting narratives that underscore food ethics (and then put signs on the table, notes on the menu to help tell that story) tend to result in more sales than food options without a narrative.

 3) Millennials were raised in an aggregated experience environment.

-Instead of an individual store, we went to malls growing up and some of these malls had movie theaters, restaurants, bowling alleys and climbing walls.
-One stop consuming may be a concept that makes sense to this generation in this situation – and may be why some studies have even uncovered that millennials may prefer brick-and-mortor store shopping to online shopping when they can go.
+Instead of an individual store, we went to malls growing up and some of these malls had movie theaters, restaurants, bowling alleys, and climbing walls.
+“One-stop consuming” may be a concept that makes sense to this generation in this situation – and may be why some studies have even uncovered that millennials may prefer brick-and-mortar store shopping to online shopping when they can go.
 Not to mention, an aggregate environment makes things a whole lot easier for folks with small children.